 This building will include traditional Library functions, technologically advanced computer spaces and consolidated faculty and student independent learning spaces.
 The building will complete the existing loosely defined campus quadrangle.
-The LEED certification process will begin at the early stages of design.
+The LEED process will begin at the early stages of design.

-The design phase is complete.
-The construction phase is substantially complete.
-The building was occupied in January 2011 and is currently tracking LEED gold.
+The building was occupied in January 2011.
 Additional green technologies are being evaluated to further reduce operating expenses.
 Major contract awards are as follows: